PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Freeze its exact call/argument list, lowerer-local dependencies, captures, repetition, and outer boundaries before defining another phase context.
 Validate sequentially, commit and push, and do not create a pull request.

+## SINet pre-add/resize recovery orchestration characterization: completed state

+The 20-line `_run_sinet_preadd_resize_recovery_sequence` remains unchanged in
+production.
+It is a parameterless straight-line closure over ModelIR and session, has no control flow or local pass-state scope, and contains six ordered calls.
+The first two calls are ModelIR-only and the final four route the session layout state explicitly.
+Every target already has an extracted module owner; no lowerer-local callback, diagnostics, or conversion option is required.

+The focused
+`test_flatbuffer_direct_sinet_preadd_resize_recovery_orchestration.py` freezes
+all six positional/keyword argument contracts and their exact order.
+It also proves all four zero-argument invocations remain present: three top-level pipeline boundaries and one nested boundary inside `_run_sinet_terminal_layout_recovery_sequence`.
+The nested predecessor and follower and all three distinct top-level predecessor/follower pairs are recorded explicitly.

+Validation completed sequentially as follows:

+- focused SINet pre-add/resize characterization: `4 passed in 0.16s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 16.74s`;
+- TensorFlow-import-blocked optional boundary: `11 passed in 9.86s`;
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout context, six stable IDs, and direct imports of every existing owner.
+Preserve the historical helper, all three top-level invocations, the one nested invocation, and every neighboring boundary.
+Prove builder argument equality and instrumented order before switching the helper to a delegate, validate sequentially, commit and push, and do not create a pull request.